mcosovic/JuliaGrid.jl/docs/src/examples/acPowerFlow.md

 nothing # hide
 ```

-Next, we run the AC power flow again to compute the new state of the power system, without having to recreate the fast Newton-Raphson model.
-Additionally, this step will start the fast Newton-Raphson method with a warm start, as the initial voltage magnitudes and angles will correspond to the solution from the base case analysis:
+Next, we run the AC power flow again without recreating the fast Newton-Raphson model.
+This call also warm-starts the fast Newton-Raphson method because the initial voltage magnitudes and angles come from the base-case solution:
 ```@example 4bus
 powerFlow!(fnr; power = true)
 nothing # hide
 ```
-Since no power system changes were introduced that affect the Jacobian matrices, JuliaGrid reuses the Jacobian matrix factorizations from the base case analysis, significantly reducing computational complexity.
+Since these changes do not affect the Jacobian matrices, JuliaGrid reuses the Jacobian factorizations from the base case and reduces the computational cost.

-Finally, we can display the relevant data:
+Finally, we display the updated branch data:
 ```@example 4bus
 printBranchData(fnr; show = show2, fmt = fmt2)
 ```

-Compared to the base case, the directions of active power flows remain unchanged, but their magnitudes differ.
-For reactive power, the values change, and the flow at `Branch 1` on the `Bus 1` side reverses, as shown in Figure 3.
+Compared with the base case, the active power flow directions remain unchanged, but their magnitudes differ.
+The reactive power values also change, and the flow at the `Bus 1` side of `Branch 1` reverses, as shown in Figure 3.
 ```@raw html
 <div class="image-container">
     <div class="image-item">